DirectOutput/DirectOutput/Documentation/10_Installation and configuration.md

 \section installation_b2sserverconfig B2S.Server Configuration

-To enable the plugin support in the B2S.Server (DirectOutput is a B2S.Server plugin) you need to add the _ArePluginsOn_ option to your B2STableSettings.xml file:
+To enable the plugin support in the B2S.Server (DirectOutput is a B2S.Server plugin) you need to add the _ArePluginsOn_ option to your B2STableSettings.xml file.
+The result should resemble to following example:

 ~~~~~~~~~~~~~~~{.xml}
 <B2STableSettings>